-A jet fuel pipeline may service the proposed airport in the future.
-It is important to note that a fuel pipeline corridor has not yet been identified.
-Consultation is underway between the Department of Infrastructure and Regional Development and the NSW Department of Planning and Environment to identify a potential future corridor and seek to preserve the corridor through relevant planning controls.
+A jet fuel pipeline may service the proposed airport in the future however a specific corridor is yet to be identified.
+The NSW Government is investigating options for identifying and preserving a fuel pipeline corridor through relevant planning controls.
+This work is being undertaken in consultation with the Department of Infrastructure and Regional Development.
 Arrangements for access to the fuel pipeline, which may involve an easement, are required along the pipeline corridor alignment to ensure maintenance access and as a public safety measure.
 This may include planning controls restricting development on and adjacent to the pipeline.